karoldavid/website-optimization/README.md

 for every single scroll.
 Therefore, I created an array variable 'items', that has a reference to all of the pizzas that have the class name "mover":

+    // Array for moving pizza objects
     [..]
     var items = [];
     [..]
     document.addEventListener('DOMContentLoaded', function() {
+      [...]
+      // Access the DOM outside the For Loop pizzasDiv = document.getElementById("movingPizzas1");
       [..]
-      // get all moving pizza objects from the DOM and put them into one array to reduce DOM access items = document.getElementsByClassName('mover');
+      // Get all moving pizza objects from the DOM and put them into one array to reduce DOM access items = document.getElementsByClassName('mover');
       [..]
     });